BeratDM/BTrader-Backend-Showcase/README.md

 The repository contains the following:

 - Flask app connecting backend and frontend in `app.py`.
-- The bTrader class to handle real-time trading on the market in `btrader.py`.
-Asynchronicity and multithreaded architecture.
+- The bTrader class to handle real-time trading on the market in `btrader.py`. double-layered Asynchronicity and multithreaded architecture.
 - The strategy interface and two strategy implementations with both real-time and backtesting classes.
 - Structures of environment variables.
 - Frontend examples.